biermeester/Pylinter/README.rst

   ``#pylint: disable=`` statements/comments.
 * Included wuub's error colouring.
-Either use the included ``MonokaiPylinter.tmTheme`` file, or have a look at it to see how you can colour the different erros and warnings.
+Either use the included ``MonokaiPylinter.tmTheme`` file, or have a look at it to see how you can colour the different errors and warnings.